rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 Step 2:  Click +Create<br>
 Step 5:   Search for Route Tables and select <br>

-## Lab 7 – Configuring and Securing ACR and AKS ~45 Minutes (60 Min)

-If the creation of the storage account fails, click on Show Advanced Settings and manually create a storage account.
-Ensure you choose East US. <br>

-### Exercise 1:  Configuring and Securing ACR and AKS

-Task 1:  Create an Azure Container Registry <br>
-Step 1:  When prompted:  Logon into the Azure portal with your global administrator account. <br>

-Task 3: Create an Azure Kubernetes Service cluster<br>
-Step 6:  Do not continue until the cluster is complete<br>After Step 10 create a Vnet using the following Steps<br>
-Search for Virtual networks - Select Virtual Networks <br>
-Select Create <br>
-On the Basics tab <br>
-Choose the Resource Group created peviously in the lab <br>
-Nme the Virtual network:  AZ500LAB09-vnet <br>
-Click review+create then Create <br>

-Task 4:  Give AKS permissions to access the ACR <br>
-Step 2:   Look in your resources group to see the name of the container registry, replace <ACRuniquename> with the container name <br>

-Task 5: Deploy an external service to AKS<br>
-Step 5: There no ellipses.
-Move your cursor to the upper right hand corner on the editor and left click you will see the option to save and also option to close.<br>

 # Learning Path 2 Additional Labs ~240 Minutes (360 Min)

-# Remember anywhere the term Azure Active Directory (AAD) select Microsoft Entra ID  (Nmae change)

 ## Lab 102 – VNet Peering ~45 Minutes (60 Min)